 Name your executors

 Executors are the people you appoint to carry out your wishes as described in your will.
 It’s recommended to name two executors in case one of them is unable to fulfil their role when needed.
 Being an executor is a lot of responsibility so you need to ask the people you have in mind if they are willing to take on this role.
-Family members or friends are often chosen to be executors but you can ask your solicitor, accountant, bank or other professional body to act as your executor if you prefer.
+Family members or friends are often chosen to be executors.
+However, you can ask your solicitor, accountant, bank or other professional body to act as your executor if you prefer.

 Write your will